sbeliakou/linux-lab/module 20. Software management/README.md

   - stop both services (tomcat and nginx) and remove them with one line and without confirmation

 - package searching
-  - look for which package contains ifconfig tool.
+  - look for which package contains ifconfig tool (tips: `yum provides`)

 - update your system